example2all/TicTacToeMasterTech15/2_TicTacToe.md

 ### 2. HTML, TTTstyles.css, and Script.js Page:
 Once you have cloned the repository and created working branch open VS Code.
 Unlike the home page that everyone worked on, in this exercise will have three files to work on.
 The nameTicTacToe.html will be your html.

-You will rename this file (while in VS Code use CTRL + C, then CTRL + V) and rename it by using your first and last name initial.
-So "Jane Doe" will copy the nameTicTacToe.html file and rename it **jdTicTacToe.html**.
+1. Copy nameTicTacToe.html (while in VS Code use CTRL + C, then CTRL + V) and rename it by using your initals for first and last name. (e.g. "Jane Doe" will copy the nameTicTacToe.html file and rename it **jdTicTacToe.html**)
+2. Copy and rename **TTTstyles.css**
+3. Copy and rename **script.js**

-Do the same for the **TTTstyles.css** and **script.js**.
-Make sure to copy and rename.
-So "Jane Doe" will have three files:
+For example "Jane Doe" will have three files:

 ```js
 jdTicTacToe.html
 jdstyles.css
 jdscript.js
 ```
+You should have similar files using your initials.
 In **your** html file you will have to change the link to the css and javascript file.

 ```js
 <!DOCTYPE html>